userapp-io/passport-userapp/examples/angularjs/README.md

 ## Help

 Contact us via email at support@userapp.io or visit our [support center](https://help.userapp.io).
+You can also see the [UserApp documentation](https://app.userapp.io/#/docs/) for more information.

 ## License